-Have your family ever seen the Mighty Mississippi River?
-Hop back onto highway 20 traveling west and it will lead you straight to it!
+Has your family ever seen the Mighty Mississippi River?
+Hop back onto Highway 20 traveling west and it will lead you straight to it!
 Stop at Gramercy Park in East Dubuque, a 10-acre city park overlooking the river.
 It’s also a natural heritage landmark, home to 26 ceremonial and burial mounds.
 Watch the sun go down at this beautiful site.

 Dine at the water's edge